merkle-open/NitroNet/docs/configuration.md

 ## Configuration

+### Requirements regarding the file structure of your frontend application
+There are not many things to consider.
+But you have to make sure that your your partials respectively components are split into dictinct files and that every file name is unique.

+If you are building your frontend with [Nitro](https://github.com/namics/generator-nitro/) you already have a valid file structure and there is nothing to consider.

-### Change the location of your Nitro application
+### Change the location of your frontend application
-The location of your Nitro application can be configured very flexibly.
+The location of your frontend application can be configured very flexibly.

 As default it is set to be located at the root folder of your web application.
 If you like to change it, you can add an AppSetting with the Key-Value *NitroNet.BasePath* in your *Web.config*: